Depart home for Cape Town, South Africa

 Board a charter flight into the wilds of Tanzania

 Today, we transfer to the airport for a short charter flight into Selous Game Reserve and the start of a safari in one of the wildest reserves in Africa.
 Selous is a UNESCO World Heritage Site of international importance, since it’s the largest uninhabited protected game area in Africa, with a higher density and diversity of species than any other similar habitat.
 We’re in for an eyeful of animals during our three days here.
 The reserve is home to globally significant numbers of elephant, endangered black rhino, and painted wild dog, plus one of the world’s largest populations of hippo, crocodile, and buffalo, along with 350 species of birds.
-After we’ve settled in, enjoy lunch at the camp, followed by a game drive.
-Dinner is back at the camp tonight.
+After we’ve settled in, enjoy lunch at the lodge, followed by a game drive.
+Dinner is back at the lodge tonight.

 Exhilarating private game viewing by vehicle, foot, or boat